popily/blog/_posts/2016-03-08-using-keen-data-with-popily.md

 ---
 layout: post
-title: Using Keen.io Data in Popily
+title: Using Keen IO Data in Popily
 author: Jonathon Morgan
 ---
+We are super excited to [announce a partnership](https://keen.io/blog/140745630296/discover-gold-with-keen-io-and-popily) with our buddies at Keen IO to bring all ya’all a heavy hitting combo for your data analysis: automatic charts you all know and love from Popily PLUS event tracking, data collecting features from Keen IO that let you gather data from ANYWHERE!

-[Keen.io](http://keen.io) is a fantastic platform for capturing and analyzing event data.
+[Keen IO](http://keen.io) is a fantastic platform for capturing and analyzing event data.
 Let's see how we can use Popily to automatically turn that data into explorable visualizations.<!--more-->

 ## Getting the Data